microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 A targeted teaching tip with its PreferredPlacement set to "BottomEdgeAlignedLeft" will appear below its target and will have its left edge aligned to the left edge of the target.

+For applications that predict gamepad input, please see [Designing for TV](https://docs.microsoft.com/en-us/windows/uwp/design/devices/designing-for-tv).
+It is encouraged to test gamepad accessibility of each teaching tip using all possible configurations of an app's UI.

 XAML
 ```XAML
 <Button x:Name="SaveButton" Content="Save">